geneseframework/genese-angular/README.md

 `getArray()` method is used with GET http requests which are returning array of arrays of objects, like `[[Book]]`.

-This method needs that your app respects the Genese standards :
+This method needs that your app respects the Genese standards.

-You must add a genese param to your model to specify the endpoint's path  :
+* You must add a genese param to your model to specify the endpoint's path.

 * Your model must implement the ArrayResponse interface, which implies to add a specific genese param "gnArrayResponse" to indicate to Genese that you're waiting an array of arrays :

 * The endpoint must wait a GET method.

 * The api path must respect the REST api standards for a GET method (example : http://my-path/array-of-arrays-of-books)

-***CAUTION :***

-The getArray() method doesn't return an ArrayOfArraysOfBooks object, but the content of the gnArrayResponse property, ie a Book[][] object.

 **Usage**